 You might be thinking to yourself “well shouldn’t Capital One have offered 1:1 mileage transfers all along, like other programs?”
 Not necessarily.
 Keep in mind that:

-- The Capital One Venture Rewards Credit Card (review) offers 2x Venture miles per dollar spent
+- The Capital One Venture Rewards Credit Card (review) (Rates & Fees) offers 2x Venture miles per dollar spent

-- The Capital One® Spark® Miles for Business (review) offers 2x Spark miles per dollar spent
+- The Capital One Spark Miles for Business (review) (Rates & Fees) offers 2x Spark miles per dollar spent

 In fairness, Capital One isn’t the first issuer to offer up to 2x airline miles per dollar spent, though the other options have limits or require jumping through some hoops:

-- The Citi® Double Cash Card (review) offers 1% cash back when you make a purchase and 1% cash back when you pay for that purchase; in conjunction with a card like the Citi Premier® Card (review), rewards can be converted into Citi ThankYou points at a rate of one cent per point
+- The Citi® Double Cash Card (review) offers 1% cash back when you make a purchase and 1% cash back when you pay for that purchase (earned as ThankYou Points); in conjunction with a card like the Citi Premier® Card (review), rewards can be converted into more transfer partners.

 Capital One has significantly improved its mileage transfer program.
-At this point Capital One miles convert into partner loyalty points at a 1:1 ratio with all but a couple of partners.
-This is major, since it really puts the value of Capital One miles on par with the value of other major transferable points currencies.
+Capital One miles convert into partner loyalty points at a 1:1 ratio with all but a couple of partners.
+This is major since it really puts the value of Capital One miles on par with the value of other major transferable points currencies.

 What do you make of these improvements to Capital One mileage transfers?
 Will it change whether or not you use Capital One cards?